algorandfoundation/xGov/Proposals/xGov-187.md

 - Images are downloadable without a watermark
 - Create more than 5 layers and 10 traits
 - Use alternative images for traits

+## Deliverables

+Here is a link to the live website: https://www.algominter.art

 ## Future Blueprint
 - Implement minting the generated NFTs to TestNet and MainNet directly from the dApp